Updated: Original list by Sam Simmons, Updated by Jupiter Hadley on March 26th, 2021.

 "Winter is coming," as any Game Of Thrones fan knows.
-And with the end of the year fast approaching, what better way to get into the festive spirit than celebrating the cold with some snow-bound games?
+With the end of the year fast approaching, what better way to get into the festive spirit than celebrating the cold with some snow-bound games?

-We adored this game when it came out last year.
+We adored this game when it came out last a few years back.
 Its fundamentals are straightforward: snowboard down the mountain, collect coins (as well as escaped llamas) and do tricks for points.

 This quirky pixel art game starts on top of a mountain.
 You are challenged to hit flags on the way down, whilst avoiding the trees and wildlife.